 Inflation Protection: One Size Doesn’t Fit AllJulie Brooks

-Increasingly, people are recognizing the need for long term care insurance earlier in life.
+Increasingly, people are recognizing the need for Long-Term Care (LTC) Insurance earlier in life.

 Inflation protection riders can help protect your clients’ assets against the rising costs of LTC.